BootstrapJS/browser-requirejs-react/README.md

 The following basic rules apply during development:

 - JavaScript sourcecode is stored under `Library`
+- All files containing *jsx* need to be suffixed with `.jsx`.
+They need to be loaded as a dependency within requirejs using the `jsx!` loader (eg. `jsx!Components/SomeComponent`)
 - All other *web* content (html, css, images, ...) is stored under `Assets`
 - `grunt symlink:www` takes care of creating a `Public` directory which contains all the needed file structures linked for dynamic loading during development